RyanLilleyman/BrainBloom/README.md

 ##  Future Features

-- Interactive thought records: Record and analyze your thoughts with interactive exercises
+- Interactive thought records: Record and analyze your thoughts.
-- Attentional Training Technique
+- Attentional Training Technique.
 - Secure user accounts: Sign up and log in to track your progress

 ## Getting Started